 Environmental justice and sustainability

 Part of what makes India unique is the beauty of its environment.
 From magnificent tropical jungles to austere deserts and the world’s highest snow-capped mountains, there is little the Indian landscape does not offer.
 The heritage of our natural environment is one of our most precious assets, to be preserved and passed on to future generations.
 But we cannot do that through government.
-This must be done through duly regulated private enterprise, lest the dead hand of government destroys our environment, including wildlife and fauna.
+This must be done through well-regulated private enterprise, lest the dead hand of government destroy our environment, including wildlife and fauna.

+Although there is no simple relationship between environmental quality and per capita income, there is a tendency for wealthier countries to achieve a cleaner environment through the resources they are able to deploy on this task.
+Therefore a clean environment must be underpinned both by good regulation and increased economic growth.

 A number of Non-Governmental Organisations (NGOs) and environmentalist groups campaign incessantly against all innovation and technology.
 Almost every new technology has encountered opposition from these groups.
 They have been proved wrong every time.
 They have never had the courtesy to apologize for having held up the progress of humanity.
 They do not give up the habit of opposing the new technologies.

 We believe firmly that there is nothing like bad technology or good technology or ‘appropriate’ technology.
 At certain junctures certain technologies are found to useful by the people, and hence, acceptable.
 The Green Revolution technology permitted India to become self-sufficient in food, but with the passage of time the undesirable effects of excessive use of chemicals became manifest.
 That creates a technical and economic challenge, but pushing the clock back into older pastoral technologies is not the answer.
 For example, the gene technology is in many ways an antidote to the evil effects of the Green Revolution technology.